igorgrebenkov/base-converter/README.md

 Most of the base converters I've seen have two annoying traits:

     1. The user must interact with some gui element to select the desired base for conversion.
-    2. The user must interact with some gui element to specify specify the base of the input digit.
+    2. The user must interact with some gui element to specify the base of the input digit.

 This application aims to solve these problems by,